lindavr/Docs/ContributorGuide/tools-and-setup.md

 If you are a Microsoft employee, and if you are the author of or a contributor to an article, you need to sign up for Livefyre so you can participate in the comment stream for the article.

 1. See [How do I create a Livefyre Account](https://livefyre.zendesk.com/hc/en-us/articles/200329426-How-do-I-create-a-Livefyre-Account-) for details on sign up options.
-Please use option b, *"Creating a Livefyre Account with a username, email, and password"*.
+Please use option b, *"Creating a Livefyre Account with a username, email, and password"*, so you can be easily identified when you post responses.
 2. Fill out your profile as follows:

  - **Username**: your Microsoft email alias plus @MSFT, ie: *alias@MSFT*